eclipse-tractusx/tractus-x-umbrella/docs/user/windows/installation/README.md

 # Installation

-This guide provides instructions to install the Umbrella Chart and its predefined subsets.
+For detailed instructions on installing the Umbrella Chart, please refer to the [Windows Deployment Guide](../README.md#3-installation).

 ## Available components